This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-Learn how to make a roux in a few easy steps.
+Learning How to Make a Roux will be a helpful kitchen tip to know.
+Roux is the base for making gravies, sauces and to thicken soups.
 This may sound fancy but don’t be intimidated because it is so easy.

 What is a Roux?

-It can be used as a thickener for any number of things like soups, stews, gravies, and sauces.
+It can be used to thicken sauces for any number of things like soups, stews, gravies, and sauces.
 If it seemed overwhelming to you in that past maybe this post can help set your mind at ease that while it may sound “fancy” it is really just a simple recipe.

 Give one of the recipes at the end a try and let me know how it worked for you!
 It was a game changer for me once I found out how simple it was to make a roux.